 Protesting Education and Identity in Hong Kong (stay tuned!)

 I am a philosopher of education who brings philosophical and theoretical texts and arguments to bear on matters relating to schooling in society.
 My work focuses particularly on the diversity of human experience.
 My first two single-authored books (both with Routledge) are Muslims and Islam In US Education: Reconsidering Multiculturalism and Questioning Allegiance: Resituating Civic Education.
-I am currently working on a third book which will be published with Cambridge University Press and is entitled Beyond Virtue: The Politics of Educating Emotions.
-I have also recently edited the books From 'Aggressive Masculinity' to 'Rape Culture': An Educational Philosophy and Theory Reader and Feminist Theory in Diverse Productive Practices (both with Michael A. Peters).
+My third book which will be published with Cambridge University Press is entitled Beyond Virtue: The Politics of Educating Emotions.
+I have two more authored books contracted at the moment: Protesting Education and Identity in Hong Kong (Routledge), and a co-authored text with Joyce Kahembe, Educational Assessment in Tanzania: A Sociocultural Perspective (Springer).

-My research has been recognised through awards including the Research Output Prize for Education at the University of Hong Kong and the Philosophy of Education Society of Australasia Book Award.
 I also serve as an editor for the CERC Series in Comparative Studies in Education (Springer) and New Directions in the Philosophy of Education (Routledge), and as Deputy Editor for the leading journal in philosophy of education, Educational Philosophy and Theory.
-I am President for the Philosophy of Education Society of Australasia and the Director of the Comparative Education Research Centre.
+I am President of the Philosophy of Education Society of Australasia and the Past Director of the Comparative Education Research Centre.

 I have experience working in the USA, England, Scotland, Mexico, Turkey, South Africa, the United Arab Emirates, and Hong Kong.
-I grew up in Oregon, USA, and did my MPhil at the University of Cambridge in 'Politics, Democracy and Education', and my PhD in the University of Illinois at Urbana-Champaign.
+I grew up in Oregon, and did my MPhil at the University of Cambridge in 'Politics, Democracy and Education', and my PhD in philosophy of education at the University of Illinois at Urbana-Champaign.